Print this page

 sweeping: In the Map pane, moving documents from the concept clusters to the set-aside clusters.
 See also set-aside cluster.

-system field: A default field that is included in the Ringtail installation.
-Ringtail uses system fields for content extraction, case processing, and other processing functions.
+system field: A default field that is included in the application installation.
+The application uses system fields for content extraction, case processing, and other processing functions.

 target population: In predictive coding, a static set of documents for which you want to generate predicted codes.

-task: The smallest unit of work that the Ringtail Processing Framework can process.
+task: The smallest unit of work that the RPF can process.
 Each task belongs to a single stage and is processed by a single worker.
 See also worker and stage.

 team: A group of users who can be assigned to phases in a workflow.